byunw/byunw.github.io/my_math_page.md

  A = {1,2,3}, B = {1,2,3,4}.
  Then, we write the following: A ⊂ B.
  In other words, A is a subset of B.

+The set with no elements is called the empty set.